mikro-orm/mikro-orm/docs/docs/custom-types.md

   When a value is hydrated, we convert it back to the database value to ensure comparability, as often the raw database response is not the same as the `convertToDatabaseValue` result.
 This allows to disable the additional conversion in case you know it is not needed.

+- `compareValues(a, b): boolean`

+  Allows to override the internal comparison logic.
+Works with the database values (results of `convertToDatabaseValue` method).
+This can be helpful when the database value is not stable.

 ```ts
 import { Type, Platform, EntityProperty, ValidationError } from '@mikro-orm/core';